Alumna Floor Scheffers – MSc Nutrition and Health

-Floor Scheffers first studied Nutrition and Dietetics in The Hague after which she started the Master Nutrition and Health at the Wageningen University.
+Floor Scheffers first studied Nutrition and Dietetics in The Hague after which she started the MSc Nutrition and Health at the Wageningen University.
 During her study she was active in a committee and worked as a student coach.
-Now she is back in The Hague, working as a lecturer and simultaneously pursuing her wish to become a PhD.
+Then she returne to The Hague, working as a lecturer and simultaneously pursuing her wish to become a PhD.

-“I really enjoyed studying in The Hague but during my second year I discovered that it was more depth and more knowledge I was looking for.
+“I really enjoyed studying in The Hague but during my second year I discovered that I was looking for more depth and more knowledge.
 I liked the nutrition part, but the dietetics part not that much.
 Before my graduation I went to the open days in Wageningen and it became very clear to me: this is it!
 At first I feared the statistical part, but during my first year in Wageningen this was no problem at all, I actually really liked it.
-Therefore I chose specialisation A, Epidemiology and Public Health.”
+Therefore I chose specialisation Epidemiology and Public Health.”

-“To become more integrated with the University and Wageningen, since I did not study for my Bachelor’s degree in Wageningen, I joined the Education Committee.
-In this committee I was asked to give my opinion about courses to enhance the quality of the study.
-Eventually I became student coach of the Master Nutrition and Health, which I have enjoyed a lot.
-Potential future students could ask me questions about the study and I was always present at the open days to give information and presentations about the Master.”
+“To become more integrated with the University and Wageningen, since I did not study for my Bachelor’s degree in Wageningen, I joined the Programme Committee.
+In this committee my task was to contribute to the quality of the study programme.
+Eventually I became student coach of the MSc Nutrition and Health, which I have enjoyed a lot.
+Potential future students could ask me questions about the study programme and I was always present at the open days to give information and presentations.”

-“Even before the official graduation ceremony of my Master I started working as a lecturer for the bachelor study Nutrition and Dietetics at The Hague University of Applied Sciences, back to my roots!
+“Even before the official graduation ceremony of my MSc I started working as a lecturer for the BSc Nutrition and Dietetics at The Hague University of Applied Sciences, back to my roots!
 My lectures mainly include the topic of research.
-I have always thought about becoming a lecturer and while working as a student coach I discovered that I really like to make people enthusiastic about the study and the topic of Nutrition.
-When I was already working as a lecturer I participated in a training for didactic competences, which had a duration of half a year.
+I have always thought about becoming a lecturer and while working as a student coach I discovered that I really like to make people enthusiastic about the study programme and the topic of Nutrition.
+When I was already working as a lecturer I participated in a 6-months training to improve my didactic skills.
 During this training I have learned a lot about didactics, coaching and other parts of education, such as reviewing and examinations.
 Being a lecturer is a pretty tough job!
-It is not only about giving lectures, but also about developing courses and coaching students during their way to graduation.
-Also, I am part of a research group with some colleagues and supervise students during their internships and with their theses.
-All students that write a thesis at the Wageningen University are under my supervision, so it is nice to visit them sometimes and also see Wageningen again.
+It is not only about giving lectures, but also about developing courses and coaching students.
+Also, I am part of a research group with some colleagues and supervise students during their internships and their theses.
+I supervise all our dietetic students who write a thesis at the Wageningen University, so it is nice to visit them sometimes and also see Wageningen again.
 I really like the diversity of my job; every day brings a new challenge.
 But most important, I like the contact with the students and their enthusiasm and to see their personal development. ”